-Prophylaxis and also treatment for renal osteopathy is achieved by sinking of phosphate levels and compensation for a vitamin D deficiency.
+Prophylaxis and also treatment for renal osteopathy is achieved by the sinking of phosphate levels and compensation for a Vitamin D deficiency.
 Phosphate binders are used for this and a reduction in dietary phosphates is recommended (e.g. avoiding nuts, offal, egg yolk and particular sausage meats.)
-Taking Cinacalcet increases the sensitivity of the parathyroid to calcium and leads to a reduced excretion of parathyroid hormone.
-An uncontrollable hyperparathyroidism accompanied by increasing osteopenia and extraosseous calcifications can indicate the need for a parathyroidectomy.
+Taking Cinacalcet increases the sensitivity of the parathyroid to calcium and leads to a reduced excretion of the parathyroid hormone.
+An uncontrollable hyperparathyroidism, accompanied by increasing osteopenia and extraosseous calcifications, can indicate the need for a parathyroidectomy.

 UV-phototherapy is the principle option for alleviating uremic pruritus.